-I’m all about simple, stress-free changes that you can easily make to your life and business so it becomes more sustainable and ethical.
+I’m all about simple, stress-free changes that you can easily make to your life and business so it becomes more sustainable, eco-friendly and ethical.
 So here are a few small, ethical steps that you can take that don’t cost the earth…

 Banking is one area that you can change quickly to make sure your money isn’t going to fund arms dealers, corrupt businesses, tax avoidance and polluting companies.
-I currently use the Co-operative for my business and Nationwide for my personal.
+I currently use the Starling Bank for my business and personal.
 Triodos is also an excellent ethical bank.
 You can use The Ethical Consumer to research the background of any banks or companies that may be related to your business.

 When we shop local we are choosing to use our money to empower another businesses with good ethics.
 Many large companies lose their soul as they grow, but most smaller independents really care about what they do.
 There’s also less of a carbon footprint as many items are locally sourced and without unnecessary packaging.

 Holding business meetings in independent coffee shops who care about sustainability is a great way to demonstrate your commitment to supporting your community.
 Choose somewhere that offers biodegradable cups and encourages the use of reusable coffee cups.
 I also like to see if they are stocking local, fair-trade teas and coffees and cakes from local suppliers.

 Don’t be afraid of changing a client suggestion to meet too!
 One client asked me to meet in a big chain hotel but I then made an alternative suggestion to meet in a lovely coffee/bookshop nearby and explained that I like to support the independent cafes wherever I can.
 The client loved my suggestion and hopefully will hold more meetings there in the future!